 Shade probably could have ended his tenure with Cutler's Raiders by leading the two men to the gang's hideout near Paradise and then slipping away during the ensuing melee.
 A streak of pure cussedness kept him from doing that, and he finally found himself cornered in a narrow arroyo some forty miles from San Antonio.
 A brief gun battle left one of the men wounded, but also left Shade trapped in the defile with no escape.
 Although both men repeatedly identified themselves as Texas Rangers, Shade had learned the hard way that the post-war Rangers were not to be trusted.
 After three days, with water running low, Shade finally surrendered.
 During the long ride back to San Antonio, Shade was treated well by Hunter and Travis Morgan.
 Giving in to the inevitable, Shade answered their questions as thoroughly as possible.
 By the time they reached the town, there was a growing rapport between the two Texas Rangers and the young Montanan.

 After being locked up, Shade was left to his own devices except when someone delivered his meals.
 On the fourth day, an older man identified as Captain Jase Morgan of the San Antonio Texas Rangers' Division entered the cell and sat down for a long talk.
 After the interrogation, Captain Morgan left.
 Two days later he returned with the two men that had captured Shade, now identified as his nephews.
 Morgan and his nephews had arranged a deal with the local judge and constabulary.
-In exchange for helping them capture Cutler and his gang, Shade would be given a full pardon and acquitted of all criminal charges.
-Essentially, they were offering him a clean slate.
-Any debt Shade had owed Randolph Cutler had been paid.
+If Shade went to work for them to infiltrate and bring down gangs such as Cutler's Raiders, he would be given a complete pardon and a clean slate.
+The first job would be Cutler and his band of bloodthirsty men.
+Feeling that any debt owed to Randolph Cutler had been paid in full, Shade accepted the deal.
 The gang was brutal and dangerous, they needed to be stopped.
 Shade accepted the deal.
 A few days later while being transferred to a different division, Shade escaped.

 Undercover work for Texas Rangers.